naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.29.switch.configuration.basics.md

 Using auto-mdix eliminates the problem of needing to choose a crossover or straight through cable.
 When auto-mdix is enabled the interface automatically detects which cable is required and configures the connection appropriately.
 When using auto-mdix on an interface, the interface speed and duplex must be set to auto so the feature can operate

 #### Verifying Network Connectivity

+The ```ping``` command can systematically test connectivity by looking for answers to the following questions, in this order:

+Step 1.
+Can an end device ping itself?
+Step 2.
+Can an end device ping its gateway?
+Step 3.
+Can an end device ping the destination?

+By using ping in this ordered sequence, you can isolate problems more quickly.
+If local connectivity is not an issue, using ```traceroute ``` can help isolate the point in the path from source to destination where the traffic stops.

+#### Troubleshoot Interface and Cable Issues